EMC-prog/ServerChecker/README.md

 - Shutdown the system (You can choose between instantly and in a minute)
 - Reboot the system
+- Custom command

+## Custom command feature
-- Custom command (You can make it from the info.txt file)
+You can send a custom command into the server via ServerChecker.
+You can send it from the info.txt file, in the section "custom_command".

 ## License